ppy/osu-wiki/wiki/osu!stream/en.md

 The following each add a point to the score multiplier:

-- A successfully hit on the hit circle.
+- A successful hit on the hit circle.
-- A successfully hold on the hold circle.
+- A successful hold on the hold circle.
-- A successfully hit at the start of a slider.
+- A successful hit at the start of a slider.
-- A successfully touched end of a slider.
+- Successfully touched the end of a slider.
-- A successfully touched on the slider tick.
+- Successfully touched on the slider tick.
-- A successfully completed spinner.
+- Successfully completed a spinner.

 The following will reset the score multiplier to zero: